dustinpfister/blog_posts/_posts/phaser-inputhandler-draggable.md

 ## 6 - Conclusion

+So setting up dragging in phaser ce is not all that complected once you are familiar with the properties that are available in an instance of the input hander, and the events components.
 I hope this post helped you get at least a basic idea of how to get started with dragging sprites, and graphics in phaser.
-There is a lot more to write about when it comes to the input handler, events, and so forth, when I have more relevant content elsewhere I will update this post.
+There is a lot more to write about when it comes to the input handler, events, and so forth.

+If there is anything that you think I might have missed or if you have any questions about dragging sprites in phaser ce, please let me know in the comments, and thank you for reading.